eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 ## Producer Configuration Properties

-The `org.eclipse.hono.kafka.client.CachingKafkaProducerFactory` factory can be used to create Kafka producers for Hono's Kafka based APIs.
+The `org.eclipse.hono.client.kafka.CachingKafkaProducerFactory` factory can be used to create Kafka producers for Hono's Kafka based APIs.
-The producers created by the factory are configured with instances of the class `org.eclipse.hono.kafka.client.KafkaProducerConfigProperties` which can be used to programmatically configure a producer.
+The producers created by the factory are configured with instances of the class `org.eclipse.hono.client.kafka.KafkaProducerConfigProperties` which can be used to programmatically configure a producer.

 The configuration needs to be provided in the form `HONO_KAFKA_PRODUCERCONFIG_${PROPERTY}` as an environment variable or